Installing rkt on popular Linux distributions

 sudo pacman -S rkt

-rkt is an integral part of CoreOS, installed with the operating system.
-The CoreOS releases page lists the version of rkt available in each CoreOS release channel.
+rkt is an integral part of Container Linux, installed with the operating system.
+The Container Linux releases page lists the version of rkt available in each Container Linux release channel.

-If the version of rkt included in CoreOS is too old, it's fairly trivial to fetch the desired version via a systemd unit.
+If the version of rkt included in Container Linux is too old, it's fairly trivial to fetch the desired version via a systemd unit.

 rkt is currently packaged in Debian sid (unstable).